 - children between two and 17 years of age should receive a single dose.

 Prevenar 13 can be used in children who have started vaccination with Prevenar (another vaccine authorised in the European Union for S. pneumoniae, which contains parts of seven of the 13 types of S. pneumoniae included in Prevenar 13).
-Further information on how to switch can be found in the summary of product characteristics.

 - How does Prevenar 13 work?